 Boston loves its sports teams, and the Red Sox are no exception.
-However, it hasn’t always been smooth-sailing for the iconic MLB franchise.
-Throughout the franchise’s history, the Red Sox dealt with one heartbreaking loss after another for a long period of time.
+However, it hasn’t always been smooth sailing for the iconic MLB franchise.
+Throughout the franchise’s history, the Red Sox dealt with one heartbreaking loss after another for a lengthy period of time.
 But in recent years, the Sox have flourished, winning multiple World Series titles and cementing the team as a force in the American League.
-But how many titles have the Red Sox won?
+But how many World Series titles have the Red Sox won?
 Let’s look at the Sox’s history.

 The Boston Red Sox franchise has won nine World Series titles in its history.
 Here are the nine seasons that the Red Sox have won it all: